 - What you say about yourself.

-- Data provided by your first-level connections at LinkedIn’s request.
+- Information provided by your first-level connections.

 - Respect Skills & Endorsements as a LinkedIn power tool.

 - Reconsider the connections you have with frenemies and competitors.

 Let’s Connect on LinkedIn

 Please don’t hesitate to invite me to connect on LinkedIn here: Donna Svei, Executive Resume Writer.
 The more I know about my readers, the better I can make my blog.